 Flexible budgeting options – Everyone can avail UX expertise

-Broadly speaking, there are three main stages that UX design process is conducted
+Broadly speaking, there are three main stages in the UX design process is conducted

 1) Researching: For the design agency, this first stage involves understanding the scope of what is to be achieved, including the determination of the terms of the project such as timelines and budget.
-In case of an agile sprint, this will involve prioritizing the user stories to focus on, defining the problem which is to be solved, and setting the parameters of success.
-This phase begins depicting a clear picture of user needs and goals, and answers questions like: Who are the personas we’re designing for?
-What are their behaviors, needs and goals?
+In the case of an agile sprint, this will involve prioritizing the user stories to focus on, defining the problem which is to be solved and setting the parameters of success.
+This phase begins by depicting a clear picture of user needs and goals, and answers questions like: Who are the personas we’re designing for?
+What are their behaviors, needs, and goals?

 3) Launching and Measuring: This stage sees the project transitioning into launch mode.
 The design team here is heavily involved during the implementation phase to ensure that the user requirements are being carried through to the final product.
 It includes providing regular feedback and working in tandem with the development team, or doing QA testing on beta versions of a product to validate if intended processes are in place.

 With the increasing global focus on digitalization, UX has notably transcended aesthetics and plays a vital role across product development phases.
 Design thinking has now become an integral part of product development for industry giants like Airbnb, Nike, Apple, and several others.

 In the absence of UX research, a product or service is created based on the assumptions of user needs.
 Erroneously-defined requirements is a crucial factor contributing to the eventual failure/ under-productivity of a product or service.
 Not only does it result in the lowering of profits, the additional funds required for correctional measures further dents company funds.